Classical Simulations of Low Magic Quantum Dynamics: Measurement-induced phase transitions

 We track the entanglement entropy between the system and the ancilla qubit, $\overline{S_{Q}(t)}$. $S_{Q}(t)$ is the von Neumann entanglement entropy, $S_{A}$, for a bipartition $A$ and $B$ of the system:

 The purification time $\tau$ can be estimated from the decay of the ancilla entanglement, namely, $\overline{S_{Q}(t)}\sim \exp(-t/\tau)$ (see Appendix \ref{sec:fitting_procedure} for details on the fitting procedure used to obtain $\tau$).
 Therefore, by fitting the late-time decay and plotting $\tau$ as a function of system size, we can identify the purification transition, as shown in Fig.~\ref{fig:all_to_all_purification_plot}(b) and (c), leading to a phase diagram in Fig.~\ref{fig:all_to_all_purification_plot}(a) in the limit of $X$-basis only measurements, as a function of $p_{m,X}$ and $p_{T}$.
-Due to the exponential growth of the logical space with the number of $T$-gates, the numerical simulation is constrained to approximately 100 to 200 $T$-gates at low measurement rates.
-Therefore, we choose $\eta=1$ and $\beta=1$ in Eq.~\eqref{eq:magic_scaling}.
-Each timestep contains $\eta/L^{\beta}$ $T$-gates on average, and accounting for $2L^{2}$ timesteps, this means that there are a total of $2p_{T}L$ $T$-gates in the circuit.
+Recall that $p_T = \eta/L^{\beta}$ in Eq.~\eqref{eq:magic_scaling} is the probability of injecting a single $T$-gate per timestep at a randomly chosen qubit (Sec.~\ref{sec:MIPT_transitions}); we choose $\eta=1$ and $\beta=2$ in Eq.~\eqref{eq:magic_scaling}.
+Each timestep contains $\eta/L^{\beta}$ $T$-gates on average, and accounting for $2L^{2}$ timesteps, this means that there are a total of $2L^{2}p_{T} = 2\eta L^{2-\beta}$ $T$-gates in the circuit.
 For $L=64$, the number of $T$-gates is sufficiently low so that it fits in the constraints of our LRSD simulation method.
 In Section \ref{sec:clifford_algorithms}, we explain how to perform Clifford operations on the LRSD.

 In the phase diagram Fig.~\ref{fig:all_to_all_purification_plot}, we find that the critical measurement rate $p_{m}^{cp}$ is unaffected by the rate of $T$-gates within error bars.
-This is consistent with prior work \cite{Fux2023entanglement}, which has shown that the entanglement transition critical point $p_{c}^{ce}$ is insensitive to the rate of $T$-gates for $\beta \leq 1$, and we expect $p_{c}^{ce}=p_{c}^{cp}$ in this model.
+This is consistent with prior work \cite{Fux2024Entanglement}, which has shown that the entanglement transition critical point $p_{c}^{ce}$ is insensitive to the rate of $T$-gates for $\beta \leq 1$, and we expect $p_{c}^{ce}=p_{c}^{cp}$ in this model.

 In Fig.~\ref{fig:all_to_all_purification_plot}(b), we show the decay time as a function of system size.
 At small measurement rates $p_m<0.25$, the initial state takes an exponentially long time to purify, indicating a mixed phase; whereas at large measurement rates $p_m>0.25$, the decay time saturates to an $ L$-independent value, indicating a pure state.
 The critical measurement rate $p_{m,X}^{cp}= 0.26(1)$ can thus be identified by locating the inflection point of the decay time, where the decay time grows algebraically with system size, i.e.,